Charles County Housing Authority

 Charles County Housing Authority Website: https://www.charlescountymd.gov/services/health-and-human-services/housing-services/housing-authority.

-The Charles County Housing Authority (CCHA) Section 8 Housing Choice Voucher waiting list is currently closed.
-Applications were last accepted from June 24, 2020, until July 1, 2020.
-There is no notice of when this waiting list will reopen.
+The Charles County Housing Authority (CCHA) Section 8 Housing Choice Voucher waiting list is currently open.

 For more information, visit the CCHA website.

-Sources: This information was verified by the CCHA, as of June 18, 2020
+Sources: This information was verified by the CCHA public notice on September 13, 2021.

 This waiting list is for rental assistance in Charles County, Maryland.